BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Ploy Makkason / Shutterstock.com

-Book your tickets for the Jelmoli Märlitram and treat your kids to a magical experience they’ll never forget!
-While on board, angels will read enchanting Christmas stories, all while the tram is decked out in its festive best.
+Book your tickets for the Jelmoli Märlitram and while on board, angels will read enchanting Christmas stories, all while the tram is decked out in its festive best.

 The 20-minute journey starts and ends at Bellevue station, giving you a chance to relax and enjoy some downtime while your kids are safe and entertained.
 So, if you want to make some unforgettable memories with your family this winter, don’t miss out on the Jelmoli Märlitram!

-• Tickets can be bought up to a week in advance but also might sell out quickly – at Jelmoli Kids World (a department store at Bahnhofstrasse) on the 2nd floor from November 17, 2023.
-The prices are about 8 CHF.
+• Tickets can be bought up to a week in advance but also might sell out quickly.

 Get up Uetliberg

 As a fellow lover of stunning mountain views, I highly recommend a visit to Uetliberg, Zurich’s very own mountain.
-Now, it may not be the highest peak in Switzerland, but trust me, the views from the top are still absolutely breathtaking.
+Now, it may not be the highest peak in Switzerland, but the views from the top are still beautiful.

 Uetliberg in Winter is one of the best places to visit in Zurich